crm363/MyTechSkills/README.md

-<h1> MyTechSkills </h1>
+<h1> Colin's Tech Skills </h1>
-Hi, I'm Colin Morgan; I am a MAcc student at the University of Tulsa.
-Here is a list of my technical skills!
+Hi, I'm Colin Morgan; I am a graduate from the University of Tulsa.
+This is a list of technical skills I learned while in graduate school!

 <h3> Technical Skills </h3>